regina-normal/regina/python/docstrings/README.txt

 There are additional local modifications to reflect the way that Regina uses its own custom doxygen tags.

+This tool also requires the python clang bindings (on debian/ubuntu, install the python3-clang package).

 This tool is designed to be used by the Regina developers only; it is not meant to form part of Regina's usual build process, and it may be tailored to a setup specific to the developers' machine(s).